M66B/FairEmail/FAQ.md

 For this, please long press on the folder in the folder list of an account (tap on the account name in the navigation menu).

-If you want to import an mbox file into an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools](https://addons.thunderbird.net/nl/thunderbird/addon/importexporttools/) add-on.
+If you want to import an mbox file into an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools NG](https://addons.thunderbird.net/de/thunderbird/addon/importexporttools-ng/) add-on.

 Note that in case of IMAP, all messages on your device are also on the email server.